Welcome to Ash Class

 The children enjoy getting house points and certificates for their achievements.
 These are celebrated in our Friday assembly.
 There is a ‘WOW’ board where achievements from home are shared.

-Our topic for the first half of the Spring term is: Towers and Turrets - the history of castles.
+Our topic for the first half of the Summer term is: The Amazon, Continents and Oceans and World Weather Patterns.

 We went on another exciting trip to Piper's Vale today.

 Some super repeating pattern work by the Reception children in Maths today.